 Dorothea was a member of the BMA and the Medical Women’s Federation and lived at Oxford (1930, 247 Woodstock Road) and at 12 White Rock, Hastings.

 The year before the dinner we know that she travelled to Tangier, with her sister Phyllis, who was a secretary.
 Their older brother, Henry Pyot Blunt, who became a reservist in August 1918, had married in 1928 (when “a gentleman” at a private boys school, Upper Canada College, Ontario) and died in 1955 when living in Enfield, North London.

 WHAT DOROTHEA DID NEXT

 At the time of the dinner both her parents were alive but her mother died on 11th February 1935 and in 1939 Dorothea was living (for the census at least) with her widowed father at White Rock, Hastings.
 In the same year she again travelled to North Africa, to Casablanca.
 Her sister had married in 1934.

 Dorothea’s father died on 26th May 1940 leaving probate to her.
-She herself died on 1st November 1950, then living at Black Mill, 107 Middle Road, Ore, Hastings, her probate assigned to her sister’s solicitor.
+She herself died at the age of 48 on 1st November 1950, then living at Black Mill, 107 Middle Road, Ore, Hastings, her probate assigned to her married sister’s solicitor.